BrevinCronk98/The-Life-Tracker/README.md

 # Set Up
 ### To Get this program up and runing, clone the repository at https://github.com/BrevinCronk98/The-Life-Tracker.
 Open up  your terminal and change directories into 'the-lifetracker'.
 Once there, run 'npm install' in the terminal to install all of the necassary dependencies.
-More NPM scripts are located further down in the README in 'Avilabel Scripts'
+More NPM scripts are located further down in the README in 'Available Scripts'

 # Description